qdsfdhvh/voyager-hilt-ext/README.md

 ### @HiltScreenModel

-Just like @HiltViewModel, but for Voyager ScreenModel.
+Just like `@HiltViewModel`, but for Voyager ScreenModel.

 ```kotlin
 @HiltScreenModel